williammunozr/kubernetes-certification/README.md

-# Kubernetes Certified Administrator & Application Developer Notes
+# Kubernetes Certifications Notes

-Kubernetes Administrator & Developer.

-I use this repository to study Kubernetes, mostly when I am reading the official Kubernetes's documentation.
-When I started to study for the CKA exam I created this repository with the only intention to have a single place to record the process.
+I use this repository to study Kubernetes, mostly when I am reading the official Kubernetes's documentation and preparing for a Kubernetes certification.

 ## Certifications